 - Protection against localized power failures, building-wide problems or physical machines failures

-- Quickly satisfy business requirements and optimize resource utilization
+- Satisfied business requirements and optimized resource utilization

-- Achieve low TCO through industry-standard infrastructure and flexible storage options
+- Low TCO through industry-standard infrastructure and flexible storage options

-- Eliminate downtime with the added benefits of virtualization
+- Downtime eliminated with the added benefit of virtualization